Tommy Ryan: Boxing career

 In November 1941, Ryan accepted the position of boxing instructor at the Multnomah Athletic Club.
 A month later, he resigned the position and told The Oregonian, "I don't think I would have come west had I known that professional boxing was barred in the states of Washington and Oregon.
 There is too much money in other sections of the country for me to stick here at a $150 job".

 Ryan was also instrumental in the career of heavyweight champion James J. Jeffries.
 In fact, Ryan is credited with changing Jeffries' stance and teaching him to fight out of a crouch.
+Although, Jeffries disputes this saying he developed his crouching style instinctively after taking a left hook to the liver by John Brink.

 Ryan also seconded James J. Corbett in his second attempt to wrest the heavyweight crown from Jeffries.
 Corbett however, blamed Ryan's strategy for his defeat.
 In 2003, Ryan was listed in The Ring magazine's list of 100 greatest punchers of all time.

 Ryan died on August 3, 1948, aged 78.